pyOpenSci/software-peer-review/appendices/scope.md

 To be in technical scope for a pyOpenSci review, your package:

-* Should have maintenance workflows documented
+* Should have maintenance workflows documented.
-* Should be structured in a way that someone else could contribute to it
+* Should be structured in a way that someone else could contribute to it.
-* Should vendor dependencies using standard approaches rather than including code from other packages within your repository.
+* Should declare vendor dependencies using standard approaches rather than including code from other packages within your repository.

 ### Notes on scope categories
 - pyOpenSci is still developing as a community.
 If your scientific Python